ryanweston/unlocked-ui/README.md

 Unlocked is a forward thinking, modern Tailwind based component library built for Vue.

 We're currently solely maintained by Unlocked's creator [Ryan Weston](github.com/ryanweston).
-Unlocked was built with the aim to help provide a foundation for your design system and to enable developers and designers to be able to quickly prototype and build modern applications with ease.
+Unlocked was built with the aim to help tackle issues presented by utilising component libraries, especially tackling the pain points you get when trying to transition your product into using a design system.

-As we look to the future of the web, we're looking to provide tools for developers adopting new forward thinking web technologies such as Web3, AR & VR.
-We're adopting this ethos as we built out our [Web3 components](unlocked.to/web3).
-These are compositional components, inspired by TailwindUI and built with Unlocked, to help fastrack your Web3 projects. 🚀
+We follow the atomic design principles, providing base components within our component library, then providing copy and pastable molecules and organisms under the name 'compositions.
+These can be found at [Unlocked compositions](https://unlocked.to/compositions).

+This is all with the aim to invert provide the ability for you be able to quickly scale up your product with customisable, premade components.
+All while providing utilities to invert control.
+Giving you the ability to easily change complex components without having to wrap them, preintergrated design tokens and a theming system that gives you complete control!

 Unlocked is community driven and relies on feedback to help improve. 🎉